1917 |

 the A-21, which was commercialized by A.B.

-It uses a revolving drum with 26 alphabet strips
+The machine uses a revolving drum with 26

-that can be attached in any order.
-The 26
+alphabet strips that can be attached in any

-mounted in front of the drum and a chain with low
+alphabet is mounted in front of the drum and a

-and high links controlled the position of the
+chain with low and high links controls the

-reference alphabet above one of the two visible
+position of the reference alphabet above one of

 |